LukePappa/Ourism/text.md

-Your purpose is to surrender yourself utterly and completely to Divine Love, the eternal, omnipotent, omnipresent, omnibenevolent, and omniscient creator and sustainer of existence.
+Your purpose is to surrender yourself utterly and completely to God, the eternal, omnipresent, all-powerful, all-good, and all-knowing creator and sustainer of existence, who is Divine Love.
+Your inward progress will be reflected outwardly as increasing bodily, social, emotional, and vocational discipline.